markc/hcp_bs5/README.md

 - Always based and tested on the latest release of [Ubuntu Server]
 - It can use either [SQLite] or [MySQL] as database backends
 - A fresh SQLite based install uses about 70MB ram (without Wordpress)
-- The "compiled" single file PHP script is less than 200KB in size
+- An optional "compiled" single file PHP script is less than 200KB in size
-- Built from the ground up using [Bootstrap 5] and [DataTables]
-- Developed and tested using Proxmox VM/CTs on the latest [Plasma Desktop]
+- Developed and tested using [Proxmox] VM/CTs on the latest [Plasma Desktop]

 ## Usage